Skip to contents

 • To increase clarity, se = "white" becomes se = "hetero".
 Retro-compatibility is ensured.

 • The default values for computing clustered standard-errors become similar to reghdfe to avoid cross-software confusion.
-That is, now by default cluster.df = "min" and t.df = "min" (whereas in the previous version it was cluster.df = "conventional" and t.df = "conventional").
+That is, now by default G.df = "min" and t.df = "min" (whereas in the previous version it was G.df = "conventional" and t.df = "conventional").

 References & acknowledgments

-I wish to thank Karl Dunkle Werner, Grant McDermott and Ivo Welch for raising the issue and for helpful discussions.
-Any error is of course my own.
+We wish to thank Karl Dunkle Werner, Grant McDermott and Ivo Welch for raising the issue and for helpful discussions.
+Any errors are of course our own.

 Cameron AC, Gelbach JB, Miller DL (2011).
 “Robust Inference with Multiway Clustering”, Journal of Business & Ecomomic Statistics, 29(2), 238–249.